State projects 27% unemployment rate due to COVID-19

 In the same span last year, just over 19,000 unemployment claims were made.

+While much remains uncertain, DWD spokesman Tyler Tichenor said it does appear that initial claims have begun to drop off slightly since March 30, when more than 24,000 were made — the most in any single day since the outbreak began.

+“It looks like we’ve kind of hit a peak and we’re leveling off, but anything can change that,” Tichenor said.

-For those on unemployment benefits, earnings determine a claimant’s benefit rate, with the maximum weekly payment capped at $370.
+A person’s earnings determine his or her level of unemployment benefits, with the maximum weekly payment capped at $370.
 Benefits can be claimed for up to 26 weeks.

-Gov. Tony Evers and GOP leaders in the Legislature agree on waiving the state's one-week waiting period for unemployment benefit eligibility, but it's uncertain when lawmakers will take up discussion on any legislation.
+Gov. Tony Evers and GOP leaders in the Legislature agree that the state’s one-week waiting period for unemployment benefit eligibility should be waived, but it’s uncertain when lawmakers will take up any legislation.

-"I was encouraged to see this proposal gain bipartisan support and now ask that the legislature act swiftly to guide the law change through both houses and get it on Governor Evers' desk as soon as possible," DWD secretary Caleb Frostman said in a Tuesday statement.
-"The stability of Wisconsin families and our economy depends on timely legislative action."
+“I was encouraged to see this proposal gain bipartisan support and now ask that the legislature act swiftly to guide the law change through both houses and get it on Governor Evers’ desk as soon as possible,” DWD Secretary Caleb Frostman said in a statement Tuesday.
+“The stability of Wisconsin families and our economy depends on timely legislative action.”

+Frostman said Thursday the department has managed to process as many as 25,000 initial claims a day, almost entirely online.

-DWD spokesman Tyler Tichenor said another challenge is that the department had adapted to a lower operational budget in previous years, due in large part to what had been a strong economy and a low unemployment rate.
+Tichenor said another challenge is that the department had adapted to a lower federal funding in recent years, due in large part to what had been a strong economy and a low unemployment rate.

 “State unemployment programs in general are just not built to handle this rapid change from a low unemployment economy to a sudden high unemployment economy,” Tichenor said.
 “Imagine the Great Recession, but everybody loses their job at once.”